statoscope/statoscope/packages/stats-validator-plugin-webpack/docs/rules/restricted-packages.md

 }
 ```

-### Target can be defined as an object
+### object

-Rule match fields
+Target also can be defined as an object:
 - `name: string | RegExp` - Deprecated package name or regular expression matching the name.
 - `version?: string` - Deprecated [version](https://www.npmjs.com/package/semver) or version range.
   Optional field.
 When provided only presence of packages with version(s) defined here will fail